warner/lothar-blog/drafts/SPAKE2-Interoperability/SPAKE2-Interoperability.md

 assert unsafe_cat2("you:lo", "se") != unsafe_cat2("you", "lo:se")
 ```

-Escaping the delimiter can work, but is touchy.
+Escaping the delimiter can work, but is touchy (you must escape the
+escape character too).
+The rule is that if you could reliably parse the
+concatenated string back into the original pieces, no matter how weird
+those pieces were, then you've got a secure concatenation function.

 Two safe and easy ways to do this are: